On this page

-- Victoria has recorded one new case of COVID-19 in the past 24 hours in a returned traveller in hotel quarantine.
+- Victoria recorded two new cases of COVID-19 yesterday, one locally acquired case, and one in a returned traveller in hotel quarantine.

 - There were no new deaths and the state’s death toll stands at 820.

 - A total of 6,998,972 test results have been received.
 This is an increase of 20,680 since yesterday.

 - You can find further details in today’s COVID-19 media release.

 - The Department of Health website has full details in the interactive daily report.

 The new locally acquired case is the partner of a known positive case linked to the Southbank outbreak.
 She has been in quarantine since 14 June.

 There are no new exposure sites or public health risks identified from this case.
 Public exposure sites visited by this case were also visited by her partner and have been identified, contact traced and published.

 The total number of positive COVID-19 cases linked to the Southbank outbreaks stands at nine.
 All 22 residents who live in close proximity to the nine positive cases have been tested at least once and returned negative results.
 They will be asked to test every two days while they undertake 14 days of quarantine.